pwSafe 11.0 will bring Password AutoFill to macOS. Similar to iOS, this allows you to select an entry from your safe without leaving Safari.

 As with other features that have been introduced, Password AutoFill will have some limitations when first introduced.
 During the 11.x updates these limitations will gradually be lifted.

-We are really interested in your feedback, which of these limitations would be most valuable to you to be addressed first?
+We are very interested in your feedback.
 Please leave your comments below.

 Comments